mohlatif227/100DaysOfDevOps/README.md

 # Description
 How it started?
-- The 100 days of DevOps Journey begins today(13th June 2021).
+- The 100 days of DevOps Journey begins today (March 17, 2022).
 I'll create folder for each day and will be adding each day progress in it.

-## Git
+## Terraform

-- Starting from Git,  following [Git and GitHub for Beginners](https://www.youtube.com/watch?v=RGOj5yH7evk) - Crash Course (FreeCodeCamp) by Gwen Faraday.
+- Starting with Terraform for Beginners course,  following https://kodekloud.com/courses/terraform-for-beginners/ from kodekloud.com.

 ## Day001

-You can find what I'd learnt on [Day001](GIT-Day001/)
+You can find what I'd learnt on [Day001](Terraform-Day001/)

 ## Day002

-You can find what I'd learnt on [Day002](GIT-Day002)
+You can find what I'd learnt on [Day002](Terraform-Day002/)